 Strip Harvesting Strip harvesting is another hair transplant technique.
 Instead of harvesting individual hair follicles, this method involves harvesting a strip of follicles, most commonly from the back of the head.
 The strip is then dissected into smaller pieces, which are then implanted into thinning areas of the eyebrow.

 Microblading Commonly called “eyebrow tattooing”, microblading is a type of semi-permanent correction for thin eyebrows that uses tiny needles to scratch the surface of the skin in the brow and deposit a pigmented ink.
 This creates the appearance of thicker eyebrows without the need for surgical transplantation.

 Home Remedies for Eyebrow Regrowth

 There is no reliable scientific evidence that supports using any natural remedies for restoring eyebrow hair growth.
-However, there are some natural products that have been used for this purpose for centuries.
+However, some natural products have been used for this purpose for centuries.
 Two of the most noted are castor oil and coconut oil.